Witchcraft for Wayward Girls: Critical reception

 Witchcraft for Wayward Girls was generally well received by critics.

 In a review in The New York Times Book Review, American historian and writer Hugh Ryan described Witchcraft for Wayward Girls as "frightening ... infuriating, beautiful and sad", and "a perfect horror for our imperfect age".
 He praised Hendrix for his "complex, human scale emotional arcs" and his well-developed characters.
 Ryan stated that Hendrix's "superb new novel" highlights society's "wild abhorrence of [wayward] young women" and the "mistreatment" of unwed pregnant girls.

 Maren Longbella wrote in the Minnesota Star Tribune that one of Hendrix's strengths is his ability to mix the "tropes of terror" in ways that "exceed the sum of their parts".
 While for some, childbirth can be "a beautiful thing", Hendrix shows that it is "pretty gross" and "scary as heck".
 Longbella was impressed how Hendrix used history and the notion of witches to highlight "the hypocrisy of how unwed mothers have been treated".

 In a review in SFFWorld, Rob H. Bedford wrote that Witchcraft for Wayward Girls has strong characters, an "easy-going prose", and a captivating narrative.
 He opined that just as Hendrix's previous novel, How to Sell a Haunted House was one of the best horror novels of 2023, "it will take an impressive novel to topple" Witchcraft for Wayward Girls from 2025's list.
 Bedford stated that "the most horrific element of this powerful, poignant ... novel" is the way it mirrors society's "unspeakable attitudes towards women, their value, their feelings [and] their simple personhood".

 Stephen Rosenberg was a little more critical of the book.
 In a review at Horror Geek Life, he said that while Hendrix's stories are often written from a female point of view, he questioned how Hendrix could fully understand what pregnant teenage girls must feel and go through, adding that it sometimes felt "inaccurate and overstepping".
-Rosenberg remarked that Witchcraft for Wayward Girlss writing is "extremely solid" and the main characters are all "well-developed".
+Rosenberg remarked that Witchcraft for Wayward Girls writing is "extremely solid" and the main characters are all "well-developed".
 He described the pregnancy horror segments, in particular the lengthy birthing scenes, as "absolutely brutal".
 But he felt that not enough time was spent on the story's supernatural and witchcraft horror.
 Rosenberg stated that while Hendrix is a "brilliant" horror writer, these aspects of the story lacked consistency and follow-up.